-Bonding of electrical installations must be in accordance with BS 7671.
+The bonding of the electrical installations must be in accordance with BS 7671.
 The developer shall ensure that PME bonding shall include bonding to metal services as close as possible to their point of entry into the building and to accessible steelwork.

-Each premise shall be regarded as separate and treated in the same way as individual houses, irrespective of any bonding carried out elsewhere, e.g. where communal services enter the building.
+Each dwelling shall be regarded as separate and treated in the same way as individual houses, irrespective of any bonding carried out elsewhere, e.g. where communal services enter the building.